sokrypton/ColabDesign/af/README.md

 model.prep_inputs(pdb_filename="4MZK.pdb", chain="A", binder_len=19)
 model.design_3stage(soft_iters=100, temp_iters=100, hard_iters=10)
 ```
-# Updates
-- **24Feb2022** - Refactoring code to allow homooligomeric hallucination/design and averaging gradients across recycles (which is now the default).
-Minor changes changes include renaming intra_pae/inter_con to pae/con and inter_pae/inter_con to i_pae/i_con for clarity.
-- **28Feb2022** - We find backprop through structure module to be unstable, all functions have been updated to only use distogram by default.
 # FAQ
 #### Can I reuse the same model without needing to recompile?
 ```python